STIInnsbruck/dachkg-schema/README.md

 5. Commit and push your extension to your github repository.

-6. If you want to submit your third-party extension to the DACH-KG extensions list, please for this repository, add a row with the requested information to the table in [Third-Party-Extensions.md](extensions/Third-Party-Extensions.md) and make a pull request.
+6. If you want to submit your third-party extension to the DACH-KG extensions list, please for this repository, add a row with the requested information to the table in [Third-Party-Extensions file](extensions/README.md) and make a pull request.

 ## DomainSpecifications using the extensions